 The total teaching time during the professional experience for both EDUC3750 and EDUC4750 should approximate 50% of a full-time teaching load in the school.
-As schools use so many different arrangements it is difficult to be precise as to the number of periods to be taught daily.
+For EDUC3750, students should be teaching a 50% load by the end of the professional experience.
+For EDUC4750, students should be teaching a 50% load from week 2 of the professional experience.
+As schools use so many different arrangements it is difficult to be precise as to the number of lessons to be taught daily.
 The supervising teacher may choose to team teach or to allow the preservice teacher to take parts of lessons in the early weeks.
-By the end of the halfway point in the professional experience, the preservice teacher should be teaching approximately 50% of a full teaching load.